immcantation/immcantation/docs/intro.rst

 and examples.
 A good starting point to familiarize yourself with the framework is to follow one the tutorials listed here.

-Introductory webinar and jupyter notebook
+Introductory webinar and Jupyter notebook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For a detailed use example for each Immcantation tool see the `slides and example data <https://goo.gl/FpW3Sc>`_ from our introductory webinar series.
-You can find a jupyter notebook version of the webinar `in the repository <https://bitbucket.org/kleinstein/immcantation/src/default/training/>`_.
-If you don't want to execute the jupyter notebook yourself, you can explore a `website version of it here <https://kleinstein.bitbucket.io/tutorials/intro-lab/index.html>`_.
+You can find a Jupyter notebook version of the webinar `in the repository <https://bitbucket.org/kleinstein/immcantation/src/default/training/>`_.
+If you don't want to execute the Jupyter notebook yourself, you can explore a `website version of it here <https://kleinstein.bitbucket.io/tutorials/intro-lab/index.html>`_.

 This webinar covers: